The following short story was read by Tito Perdue at a banquet in his honor in Atlanta on March 7th, 2015. Audio version here.

 In the wake of these disappointments, we met again eighteen months later in an inconspicuous town, (not named here) in southwest Nebraska, a place rarely visited by the national media.
 It is true that a bitter debate broke out on the second day, and that our former fellowship was damaged by a much-too-vehement debate in which four of the members spoke for remaining in America and continuing the struggle here at home for the resumption of racial inequality.
 The motion was voted down however, whereupon one of the attendees got suddenly to his feet, made a hissing noise, departed, and never came back again.

-It wasn’t until the third week of our conference that the delegate from Lincolnshire in England, a certain Derek Turner mentioned the name of a place called New Zealand as a possibility.
+It wasn’t until the third week of our conference that the delegate from New York, a certain Chris Martin, mentioned the name of a place called New Zealand as a possibility.
 His suggestion was at first received with silence.
 Known mostly for America’s remoteness from that place, and its strange fauna, we needed time to absorb the suggestion.
 Comprised mostly of two large islands with a gap between them, the country was known to have been settled in 1840 by British people who without great effort were able to impose themselves on the aboriginal people, who quickly learned to get the hell out of the way.
 Dismayed by the quality of the natives, the fair-minded British nevertheless refrained from what they could so easily have done, even allowing those people to marry and own property, and to sustain themselves as a certain percentage of the population.

 Despite that, the culture of those islands was said to be distinctly European, more European indeed than most parts of modern Europe itself.
 As for the topography, the lakes and rivers, woods and fields, the mountains and their requisite valleys, these features have come together just about perfectly in this most inviting of all locations.
 Especially the South Island is regarded by connoisseurs as among the most gorgeous acreages in the whole wide world.
 Our delegate needed very little time to verify this description and then come running back to us with his eyes all aglow.